Agoric/dapp-oracle/README.md

-# Chainlink Dapp
+# Oracle Dapp

-This Dapp interacts with the [Chainlink](https://chain.link) decentralized oracle network.
+This Dapp is a generic way to interact with oracles such as the [Chainlink](https://chain.link) decentralized oracle network.

 # Architecture